benjbuch/octo_waffle/part_03-working_with_strings.md

 ## Splitting Strings

-Strings can be split after a specific character with base R’s `strsplit` function.
+Strings can be split after a specific character with base R’s `strsplit(x)` function.

 ``` r
 strsplit(x = "one,2;three,4", split = ",")